 These crafts use treat-filled clear ornaments to make a clever little turkey.
 They also look so cute as a decoration for your mantle or table centerpiece.

-I hope you found a craft that excites you and your kids!
+I hope you found a Thanksgiving craft for your kids that excites you and them!
 Whichever one you choose, you’re sure to enjoy crafting with your family and create a memorable keepsake, decoration, or memory that you’ll always share.